codefellows-portland-javascript-401d2/expressjs-simple-persistence/README.md

 ##### Available endpoints and methods:
 - GET
-  - / - gets a list of available festivals
+  - "/" - Gets a list of available festivals
-  - /resource - returns all data for each item listed.
+  - "/<resource>" - Returns all data for the specified festival.
 - POST
-  - / - adds a new festival to the database
+  - "/" - Adds a new festival to the database, send body as a JSON using the schema below.
 - PUT
-  - /resource - replaces properties of the specified resource with information provided
+  - "/<resource>" - It replaces properties of the specified festival with the object provided.
+Include a a JSON object in the body, be sure to include the resource property in the JSON.
 - DELETE
-  - /resource - deletes the specified resource
+  - "/<resource>" - Deletes the specified festival.

 ##### Data is sent and received in JSON format, as follows: